 Have you been arrested on weapons charges in Dayton, OH?
-Contact the experienced Dayton criminal defense lawyers at Suhre & Associates, LLC for immediate assistance.
+Contact us Suhre & Associates, LLC, the experienced Dayton criminal defense lawyers at (937) 531-0435 for immediate assistance.
 We know that your future is on the line.
 That’s why we’ll do everything we can to protect it.

 Give us a call or reach out to us online to schedule a free initial consultation.
 Our team can review your case, explain your rights, and address any questions you might have.